moltam89/uniswap-v2-swap/README.md

 ```

 ## 🚀 Setup extension
-If you chose Hardhat during installation, you'll need to specify a forking URL.
-See this [PR](https://github.com/scaffold-eth/scaffold-eth-2/pull/964/files) for instructions on how to set it up.
+For local testing, you'll need to set up a forking URL.
+This requires an API URL from a provider like Alchemy or Infura to simulate a mainnet environment.
+**Hardhat**: In packages/hardhat/.env, add your forking URL as follows: `FORKING_URL=https://eth-mainnet.g.alchemy.com/v2/{your_api_key}`
+**Foundry**: In packages/foundry/Makefile, replace ${FORK_URL} with your API URL: `anvil --fork-url FORKING_URL=https://eth-mainnet.g.alchemy.com/v2/{your_api_key} --chain-id 31337`.

 ```
 yarn fork